 Root vegetables are a perfect choice for healthy, higher carb foods.

 Different Types of Cyclical Keto

-The most common type of cyclical keto is a higher carb day once per week.
+The most common routine associated with the cyclical keto diet is a higher carb day once per week.
 That is what I do and have done for 2 years.

 Some people will do keto Monday through Friday and then have 2 higher carb days on the weekend.

 Others will do a higher carb day once a month.

 It truly is a personal choice and there is no gold standard.
 Although I’ve tried them all and once a week works best for my body.